TopPro104/Aio-engine/README.md

 If necessary, you can add additional libraries to your bot.
 Bot Launch:

-After completing the setup, the engine automatically adds the necessary code to launch the bot.
+Once the setup is complete, the engine automatically adds the necessary code to run the bot in the filee.py file (you can convert to exe if you wish via auto-py-to-exe).
 Additional Resources
 help.txt: For further information and assistance, refer to the help.txt file. readme.txt: Read the readme.txt file for general information about the engine and its capabilities.